leobrowning92/networksim-cntfet/README.md

 ### Running remotely

 to get the data from the baptiste's grid run

     scp -r leo@10.30.128.49:/home/leo/gitrepos/networksim-cntfet/data /home/leo/Desktop/

+### Running on heisenberg
+put the srun script into a seperate directory for the data runtime then edit the number of cores for the measure_perc.py to match the number of tasks in the SBATCH section then run:

+    sbatch srun.sh

+To check on the job, use:

+    squeue -o "%.18i %.9P %.8j %.8u %.2t %.8M %.5D %.4C %R"

+usage of `squeue` found [here](https://slurm.schedmd.com/squeue.html)